-There are a number of vein conditions that affect the legs.
-Some vein conditions simply cause cosmetic concerns while others can be an indication of a more serious vascular disorder.
+Several vein conditions affect the legs.
+Some vein conditions cause only cosmetic concerns, while others may indicate a more serious vascular disorder.

-Varicose to Perfect is a comprehensive vein treatment center in Springboro, Ohio, and treats vein patients in the Cincinnati-Dayton area.
-Our team is led by board-certified physician Dr. Sukir Sinnathamby, an interventional vascular specialist.
+Varicose to Perfect provides comprehensive vein treatment.
+Our clinic in Springboro, Ohio, serves patients throughout the Cincinnati-Dayton area.
+Board-certified physician Dr. Sukir Sinnathamby, an interventional vascular specialist, leads our team.

 If you have leg pain, restless legs, varicose veins, or spider veins, contact us to schedule a consultation.
 We will begin with a comprehensive evaluation and screening.
-Once your condition has been diagnosed, Dr. Sinnathamby will recommend the treatment options that are best for you.
+Once we diagnose your condition, Dr. Sinnathamby will recommend the treatment options that are best for you.

 Common Leg Vein Conditions We Can Address